DHTMLX/gantt-docs/data/api/gantt_ongridresizeend_event.md

 });
 @template:	api_event
 @descr:
+{{pronote This functionality is available in the PRO edition only.}}

 The event is blockable.
-Returning false will cancel grid resizing
+Returning *false* will cancel grid resizing.

 @related:
 	desktop/specifying_columns.md#resizingcolumns